 This is me, I’m one of millions born between early 1980s and the early 2000.
 I am the Generation Y.

 My parents’ generation remembers times when communism collapsed.
 When salary was a side issue but the most important thing was that they had a job.
 The process of learning and gaining experience: that was something extraordinary! that was something WOW!
 It was completely different to what the previous generation experienced.
 They could work in same work environment as their colleagues in the West and that they were getting the opportunity to open up for careers in the big global corporations.
-Quite the contrary to opportunities for Gen Y.
+Quite the contrary to opportunities for Generation Y.

 When I first came to India, I was a fresh postgraduate, I had hands on experience gained from my previous organization, I was single, no commitments, no strings attached, just free to decide what and when to do.
 That was my genuine choice to pursue whatever suits my heart best, rather than the one that is advised from well-wishers.
 Expecting flexibility in my work, putting (I still do it!) the great value for private time and work-life balance, I was completely sure that absolutely no one and nothing can limit me.
 Just a typical western world millennial attitude.
 I know better no matter what attitude.

 Then I joined Indian corporation.
 Not Indian branch corporation in my home country but Indian one in India.
 And I got a huge culture shock.
 My Indian age-mates has completely different office culture, aspirations and dreams than the ones I wanted to follow.
 Although I could fine workwise similarities, many things were completely different.

 The reality in Europe – in a nutshell